moews/moews.github.io/_posts/2017-03-25-supervision.md

 <div style="height:25px;font-size:1px;">&nbsp;</div>

-Potential PhD and master's students interested in working within one of these areas, or on a broadly related topic, are welcome to send me an email with their CV and a research proposal.
+Potential PhD and master's students interested in working within one of these areas, or on a broadly related topic in line with my research profile, are welcome to send me an email with their CV and a research proposal.
 I'm also open to the supervision of research students with a background in different numerate disciplines such as physics and computer science who are looking to change fields, as well as joint supervisions with other schools at the University of Edinburgh.
 <br>